Top Incentives for Starting Your Own Home Business

 Income Tax Deductions

 The tax benefits of operating a home office can be lucrative – everything from a portion of your home's mortgage and property taxes to utilities and maintenance can be deducted from your business income.
-To qualify, your home office must be your principal place of business and you can only deduct proportionate amounts of the total expense that are directly related to your business.
+Additionally, you may be able to claim tax credits, further reducing your tax liability.
+To qualify, your home office must be your principal place of business, and you can only deduct proportionate amounts of the total expense that are directly related to your business.
 If you conduct the majority of your business from a virtual office, you could still qualify for other home office deductions.
-For more information on small business tax deductions, click here.

 Sense of Pride